-This gives rise to a number of potential consequences on the body, specific to each endocrine disruptor: impaired reproductive functions, malformation of reproductive organs, development of tumors on tissues which produce or are the targets for hormones (thyroid, breast, testicles, prostate, uterus, etc.), thyroid dysfunction, impaired nervous system development, change in sex ratio, etc.
+This gives rise to a number of potential consequences on the body, specific to each endocrine disruptor: impaired reproductive functions, malformation of reproductive organs, development of tumors on tissues which produce or are the targets for hormones (thyroid, breast, testicles, prostate, uterus, etc.), thyroid dysfunction, impaired nervous system development and cognitive development, change in sex ratio, etc.

 The scope of the effect of endocrine disruptors now has a broader definition.
-Certain key organs, not strictly speaking perceived as endocrine glands, produce hormones which also appear to be potential targets for endocrine disruptors: leptin in adipose tissue which plays a role in regulating the metabolism, IGF-1 produced by the liver, which acts as a growth factor, etc.
+Certain key organs, not strictly speaking perceived as endocrine glands, produce messagers which also appear to be potential targets for endocrine disruptors: leptin in adipose tissue which plays a role in regulating the metabolism, IGF-1 produced by the liver, which acts as a growth factor, etc.

 Diethylstilbestrol, the retrospective tale of a hormonal dru

 At the beginning of the 1970s, an American researcher, Arthur L Herbst, observed the upsurge of a rare form of gynecological cancers among female adolescents and young adults.
 Analysis of these cases revealed that these women were born to mothers having taken diethylstilbestrol, a synthetic estrogen, prescribed at the time to prevent miscarriage during pregnancy.
 The link between fetal exposure to diethylstilbestrol and damage to the reproductive organs (cancer, sterility) was rapidly established.
 Since then, it has emerged that infants born to this generation exposed in utero also have an increased risk of gynecological disorders.